 Afghanistan lies at the crossroads of rapidly growing and resource rich economies in Central, South, and West Asia.
 Tapping the potential of regional integration will also become an important contributor to growth.
 The New Silk Road vision is a shared commitment to promote private sector investment, increase regional trade and transit, and foster a network of linkages throughout the region.
-The creation of a New Silk Road will help Afghanistan and its neighbors maximize the value of natural resources, build human capacity, create jobs, generate revenue to pay for needed services, and capitalize on the region’s economic potential.
+The creation of a New Silk Road will help Afghanistan and its neighbours maximize the value of natural resources, build human capacity, create jobs, generate revenue to pay for needed services, and capitalize on the region’s economic potential.

-- The Lapic Lazuli Corridor
+- The Lapis Lazuli Corridor

-- CAREC Corridor 5: Connecting East Asia to the arabian Sea through Central Asia
+- CAREC Corridor 5: Connecting East Asia to the Arabian Sea through Central Asia

 - CAREC Corridor 6: Connecting Europe to the Arabian Sea Port of Karachi/Gwadar, Bandar Abbas